3 Reasons Winmark Has its Sights Set on the Canadian Resale Market

 Canada’s resilience during the 2008 global recession also proved it was a favorable global marketplace for American and foreign investors.
 Canada experienced a relatively mild recession compared to other countries, only increasing the United States’ business expansion and presence in the country.
 The Canadian dollar remained strong, and high levels of sales per square foot of retail space continued throughout the global recession.
 This indicated strong housing markets and a healthy amount of disposable income per household.
 U.S. and foreign interests have already established Canada as a relatively safe and attractive market for expansion, even in tough economic times.

 In addition to a strong American presence in the market, cultural similarities between Canada and the U.S. will likely lead to a more manageable and seamless expansion process.
 The heavy American presence in Canada has been attributed to the close proximity of the two countries, a common language and shared popular culture.
 This means American retail concepts and store formats can smoothly and effectively transition into the Canadian retail marketplace.
 They also do not need to worry about learning and adapting to a new language or culture in most Canadian provinces and cities—as they would in other International markets.

 Canada’s resale market is the perfect avenue for growth for Winmark Corporation, as they continue to look for new territories to help their franchisees succeed and expand.
-If you’re interested in becoming part of the Winmark family, visit our website or give us a call at (866) 595-0053.
+If you’re interested in becoming part of the Winmark network of brands, visit our website or give us a call at (866) 595-0053.